top of page

 Cons:

-Typically charge a small percentage fee for services
+• Typically charge a small percentage fee for their services.

 Freight Broker vs. Dispatcher: A Quick Comparison